MaxRobinsonTheGreat/EvolutionSimulator/V2README.md

-This is the public readme for the currently private second version of the evolution simulator (The Life Engine).
+This is the readme for the evolution simulator, The Life Engine.
+The code is private, though that may change.

 # The Life Engine
 The life engine is a cellular automaton designed to simulate the long term processes of biological evolution.
 It allows organisms to eat, reproduce, mutate, and adapt.